Mihaicv/Team-Team_Delivery-BackEnd/README.md

 <img src="images/poza10.jpg" width="350">
   </p>

 An user can be registered.
-After the register is successfull, the user recive an email for confirmation account.
-Just after confirmation user can logged.
+After the registration is successfully made, the user recives an email for confirmation of the account.
+Imediately after confirmation the user can be logged in

 <p align="center">
   <img src="images/poza13.jpg" width="311" title="hover text">